28 Mar How Meditation Rocked My World! Part I

 The Relationship Graveyard

 This failed relationship was about the 20th one in a lifelong series that I seemed to be drawn to.
-These men were all very similar, they were all somehow “broken” or imperfect and I thought I would be the one that could “fix” them, heal their hurts and hearts, like polishing up a rough stone.
+Some of these men were very similar, they were somehow “broken” or imperfect and I thought I would be the one that could “fix” them, heal their hurts and hearts, like polishing up a rough stone.